 All unsuccessful applicants have the right to appeal to an independent panel for a place to be made available for their child.
-Hertfordshire parents wishing to appeal, who applied online, should log onto their online school application and click on the link "register an appeal".
+Hertfordshire parents wishing to appeal, who applied online, should either use the website address for secondary transfer appeals www.hertfordshire.gov.uk/schoolappeals or log onto their online school application and click on the link "register an appeal".
 If the application was made not using Hertfordshire's online application system parents should contact the Customer Service Centre (0300 123 4043) to request an appeal pack.